tomiam8/ProgrammingDoneRight/user_input/joystick.rst

 Debouncers
 ----------
 When you get a joystick button input, sometimes the mechanical switch will bounce and register one press as 2 hits.
 To fix this, you should use something called a **Debouncer**.
-This will make it so the button is only pressed once in a period of time, making it much easier to control your inputs.
-Debouncers are also very good for making a button press only send once, sending a pulse instead of a constant press.
+This will make it so the button is only registered as pressed once, making it much easier to control your inputs.
+Debouncers are also useful when you want a surefire way of only sending one pulse (instead having to press and release really quickly).

 .. tabs::